arthurBarthe/debiased-spatial-whittle/paper/paper.md

 a wide range of applied sciences such as geosciences, meteorology or climate science.
-Stationary covariance modelling allows for a first-order approximation of the covariance structure, and leads to many practical applications such as kriging and forecasting via the conditional Gaussian multivariate distribution.
+Stationary covariance modelling allows for a first-order approximation of the covariance structure, and leads to many practical applications such as kriging [@stein] and forecasting via the conditional Gaussian multivariate distribution.
 The inference of parameters for a physics-based covariance model can also be of interest in its own right.